jeffnst/Codeigniter-Bundle/README.md

 * [wiredesignz/Codeigniter-modular-extensions-hmvc](https://bitbucket.org/wiredesignz/Codeigniter-modular-extensions-hmvc)
 * [jenssegers/Codeigniter-hmvc-modules](https://github.com/jenssegers/Codeigniter-hmvc-modules)

-**Codeigniter Bundle** aims to use all available code from Codeigniter to create a simple but functional modular system.
+This extension aims to use all available code from Codeigniter to create a simple but functional modular system.

 ## Features